Harrison Gwamnishu: Controversy

 As a vocal advocate against human rights abuses, Gwamnishu has frequently clashed with law enforcement agencies.
 In 2020, he was reportedly detained by police in connection with his public criticisms of police brutality in Nigeria.
 In February 2024, Harrison accused officers from the Force Criminal Investigation Department (FCID) of extorting ₦3.15 million from a resident in Auchi, Edo State.

 In July 2024, Harrison Gwamnishu publicly criticized Nigerian police spokesperson ACP Olumuyiwa Adejobi for remarks concerning the death of Erasmus Emeya, a 33-year-old detainee.
 Emeya's mother alleged that her son was tortured to death while in police custody.
 However, Adejobi stated that Emeya died of asphyxiation and not from torture, based on an autopsy result.
 Adejobi also described Emeya as a cultist and rapist.
 Gwamnishu condemned Adejobi's statements, accusing the police of prematurely labeling Emeya without a conviction and neglecting thorough investigations.

 On 24 October 2024, the University of Nigeria Nsukka (UNN), issued a statement demanding an immediate retraction and apology from Harrison Gwamnishu for allegedly defamatory remarks about the institution.
 The controversy arose after Gwamnishu shared a viral video online, claiming that a student had been beaten to death by unknown assailants on the university's premises.
 UNN refuted these allegations, labeling them as false and damaging to the institution's reputation.

+In November 2025, a couple was kidnapped at gunpoint from their home in Aviele, near Auchi, in Edo State, Nigeria, with a ransom of ₦20 million demanded.
+A crowdfunding was done to facilitate the payment of the ransom for freedom, and Gwamnishu was involved in communication with the kidnappers.
+Controversy arose in early December 2025 when the elder brother of the kidnapped female contended that Gwamnishu had only paid the kidnappers ₦15 million of the ransom, retaining the balance of the ransom amount requested, which Gwamnishu denied.
+The situation was also made public when social media influencer VeryDarkMan made claims that he reported the situation to police authorities after hearing about the case in rumors that prompted Gwamnishu's arrest.
+In mid-December 2025, Gwamnishu was arrested and granted bail by police authorities.

+In December 2025, VeryDarkMan accused him of defrauding a property owner who wants to reclaim his land of about ₦4.4 million in a case dating back to 2023.
+The allegation was later disputed.
+He maintained that he did not work directly with the client but only referred the matter to a colleague, who he said received the money.
+Despite this, he stated that he took responsibility for resolving the dispute.